Feedback-limited Accretion: Variable Luminosity from Growing Planets: Introduction

 Besides the observable signatures, the accretion of material could also alter the dynamics of the system as the circumplanetary region is heated.
-The heating by the accretion on to rocky cores has been shown to change the torque exerted on it, slowing and even reversing the inward migration \citep{benitez15}.
-For more massive planets formed in a disc fragmentation process, feedback limits their growth and alters their migration \citep{nayakshin13, stamatellos15}, and hinders further fragmentation \citep{mercer17}\footnote{See also \cite{nayakshin07} for earlier models on the scale of galactic nuclei.}.
-On smaller scales, the CPD region can be depleted by the effect of the feedback \citep{montesinos15}, and the heating of the CPD can extend its vertical structure, turning it into an envelope \citep{szulagyi16, szulagyi17_Feedback}.
+The heating produced by accretion on to a rocky core can change the torque exerted on it, slowing and even reversing the inward migration \citep{benitez15, masset17, guilera19}.
+For more massive planets formed in a disc fragmentation process, feedback limits their growth and alters their migration \citep{nayakshin13, stamatellos15, stamatellos18}, besides preventing further fragmentation \citep{mercer17}\footnote{See also \cite{nayakshin07} for earlier models on the scale of galactic nuclei.}.
+On smaller scales, the CPD region can be partially depleted by the effect of the feedback \citep{montesinos15}, and the heating of the CPD can extend its vertical structure, turning it into an envelope \citep{szulagyi16, szulagyi17_Feedback}.

 The goal of this work is to study the interaction between the luminosity of the planet and its accretion rate when both variables are coupled.
 This extends our previous work presented by \cite{montesinos15}, in which accretion was not taken into account, and the planet luminosity was a free parameter.
-Specifically we want to study whether the planet heating could actually deplete the CPD and cut down its source of accretion, or if high planet luminosities can be sustained over time.
-While this effect may be more or less important for different accretion rates, we are especially interested in planet accretion rates around $10^{-9} - 10^{-8} {\textrm{M}_\odot}/{\textrm{yr}}$, which correspond to the accretion of 1 Jupiter mass over $10^{5} - 10^{6} \textrm{yr}$.
-These accretion rates are also interesting because they produce detectable signatures in the protoplanetary disc \citep{montesinos15, zhu15}.
-Additionally, we want to check whether the effects of the planet feedback are limited to the CPD, or if the planet heating affects the rest of the protoplanetary disc.
+Specifically, we want to study whether the planet heating hinders or even prevents the accretion process itself.
+Additionally, we want to study the variability that feedback induces on the accretion rate, and test if such variations would be observable and distinguishable from those due to an eccentric orbit \citep{dunhill15}.

 A similar study was already conducted by \cite{klahr06}.
 Our approach is simpler, since we are using an energy transport equation instead of the flux-limited diffusion approximation, and we limit ourselves to two dimensions.
-However, our model gives us the possibility to study a wider parameter space at higher resolutions.
+However, our model gives us the possibility to explore a larger parameter space for longer times and at higher resolutions.